 Someone ended up not wanting their chickens anymore and gave them to us spur of the moment kind of thing… So before I had any supplies or a chicken coop ready, we had chickens.

 I went and bought almost all of the essentials that they need.
 I bought food pellets, a feeder, waterer, oyster shell, grit, and bedding.
 Check out my second post on chickens Raccoon in the chicken coop!

-All that costed about $100.
+All that cost about $100.
 It was a stretch to pull that money out of our budget.
 There simply was not enough money to buy a chicken coop.
 We made a makeshift coop for our chickens.
-You can check it out in the YouTube video below.
+You can check it out in the YouTube video above.

 So the heat is on to get a coop and fast.
 Let me tell you the story of how we got these chickens.
 My husband’s co-worker decided he has too many chickens and wanted to thin them out a little.
 He knew we wanted to have chickens sometime soon.
 So one day he shows up at work with 3 chickens in a cage for my husband to take home.
 My husband called me to let me know, he would be bringing them home that evening.
 Oh, talk about frantic!
 What will they eat, where will they sleep thoughts run through my brain, like crazy!

 I went to Tractor Supply, to get what I could with what little money we have.
 The chickens came home and we let them out of the cage while we scavenged our property for items that could be used for a makeshift chicken pen.